Friday, December 25, 2009

 people organizing to serve a communally determined group agenda.

-This doesn't mean that it hasn't
+This doesn't mean that it hasn't served as a conscious raising tool,

 in the past, but Post Chronic or even Post Blueprint, the music has